by Freddy Tran Nager, Founder of Atomic Tango + A Guy Who Loves His Customers (well, most of ’em)…

 Then there’s the customer who mistreats your staff and is extremely demanding.
 You could fire that customer, but if you had structured your entire business to serve them, it’s not so easy.
 Consider the costs:

-- You have to train your employees regarding that customer.
+- You trained your employees regarding that customer.

-- You have to customize your products to that customer’s needs.
+- You customized your products to that customer’s needs.

-- You have to subsume your own brand to the interests of the customer.
+- You subsumed your own brand to the interests of the customer.

 After all that investment, could you fire that customer?
 Could you then go to the trouble and expense of seeking out a completely different one?